Quangnam77/ETL-Logistic-Regression/README.md

 The details code is attached in the attachment.
 After extract, the data needed to be checked, explore to find it is a normal data or not.
 <img width="654" height="697" alt="image" src="https://github.com/user-attachments/assets/0bc1d445-447c-4e52-b0b5-58e2932ef522" />

-2/ For data enrollies's education and enrollies's working experience This data is a file excel and csv so in colab, the data need to upload in it.
+2/ For data enrollies' education and enrollies' working experience This data is a file excel and csv so in colab, the data need to upload in it.
 The result after upload
-Enrollies's education:
+Enrollies' education:
 <img width="999" height="698" alt="image" src="https://github.com/user-attachments/assets/5d953da3-891e-48a9-9ca9-8292fc9c85cb" />
-Enrollies's working experience:
+Enrollies' working experience:
 <img width="1132" height="680" alt="image" src="https://github.com/user-attachments/assets/b3f849a5-f343-4790-a0cd-44e35cc6ace0" />

 3/ For training hours and employment data